junxiao01/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Image/Video Processing, Restoration, and Enhancement
-  - Machine Learning (probabilistic learning, robust learning, etc.)
+  - SDE-based Generative Models (e.g., diffusion models, flow models, etc.)
-  - Deep Generative Models
+  - Domain Adaptation and Robustness
-  - Signal processing methods in finance.
+  - Signal Processing Methods in Finance.

 # Education to show in About widget
 education: